IoT Technology Partner

 FableVision is an educational publishing company that has a solid network of highly credentialed educators and clients in its portfolio including National Geographic, PBS Kids, Classroom, Inc., Scholastic, Smithsonian Institution, Random House, New England Aquarium, and Pearson.
 The firm has a growing digital community of 4.8+ million active and engaged students in classrooms throughout 128 countries

-Through a partnership with PADF.org and their STEM Americas and STEM Oceans programs, Project Ocean Watch will be expanding our STEM education programs within Latin American countries.
+PADF.org and their STEM Americas and STEM Oceans programs will enable Project Ocean Watch to expand our STEM education programs within Latin American countries.
 Established by the Organization of American States in 1962, PADF has worked in every country in the region.
 In 2017 PADF reached 10.3 million people through sustainable development initiatives in Latin American and Caribbean countries.

 MARINE BIODIVERSITY OBSERVATION NETWORK